awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

       + [Check deployment status](check-deployment-status.md)
       + [Monitor AWS IoT Greengrass logs](monitor-logs.md)

 1. Develop and deploy a Greengrass component that subscribes to Hello World messages from client devices\.
-For more information, see [Create local AWS IoT Greengrass components](create-components.md)\.
+For more information, see [Create AWS IoT Greengrass components](create-components.md)\.

    1. Create a component recipe with the following contents\.
 This recipe specifies installing the AWS IoT Device SDK v2 for Python and running a script that subscribes to the topic and prints messages\.